Ver: View Discovery in the Wild: A Reference Architecture

-\mypar{\textsc{Column Selection} (technical)} A component that analyzes the input query and identifies filter criteria to select a subset of relevant datasets from all available ones.
-This component must be designed to identify relevant data even when the input query is noisy, addressing \textbf{Challenge 1} above.
-The output of this component is a collection of candidate tables and columns.
+\mypar{\textsc{Column Selection (technical)}} \emph{This component must be designed to identify relevant data even when the input query is noisy, addressing \textbf{Challenge 1} above.
+The output of this component is a collection of candidate tables and columns.}

-\mypar{\textsc{Discovery Index Creation} (technical) and \textsc{Engine} (technical)} The index creation works \emph{offline} to build discovery indexes over pathless table collections.
-This component must identify useful discovery indexes on pathless table collection.
-In particular, it needs to identify join paths (addressing \textbf{Challenge 2}) and other indexes used by the \textsc{column-selection} component.
-The Discovery engine provides \emph{online} access to the discovery indexes.
+The candidate columns are processed by the \textsc{join-graph-search} component (line~\ref{dodline8}) to enumerate and materialize candidate PJ-views (addresses Challenge 3).
+The candidate view search space reduces, as shown in \F\ref{fig:architecture}.

-\mypar{\textsc{Join Graph Search} (technical)} Given a set of candidate tables and an input query, this component identifies all possible join graphs that, when materialized, produce a candidate PJ-view.
+\mypar{\textsc{Join Graph Search (technical)}} \emph{Given a set of candidate tables, an input query, and the discovery index providing join paths, this component identifies all \emph{join graphs} that, when materialized, produce candidate PJ-views.
 The main goal of this component is to address the large join path space (\textbf{Challenge 3}).
-To materialize candidate PJ-views, the join graph search component uses a \textsc{Materializer}, which is a data processing component with the capacity to execute PJ queries.
+To materialize candidate PJ-views, the \textsc{join-graph-search} component uses a \textsc{Materializer}, a data processing component with the capacity to execute PJ queries.}

-\mypar{\textsc{Signal generation} (technical)} The engine produces many \emph{signals} while processing a query.
-The role of the \textsc{signal-generation} component is to collect, package, and offer these \emph{signals} to the \textsc{view- presentation} stage, hence helping reduce the number of candidate PJ-views, facilitating the presentation's job and thus addressing \textbf{Challenge 4}.

-\mypar{\textsc{View Presentation} (human)} The goal of view presentation is to help users select an adequate PJ-view.
-There are many possible implementations of the \textsc{view-presentation} component~\cite{kraska2018northstar,wongsuphasawat2017voyager,vartak2014seedb}.
-Niffler does not implement this component, but provides it with signals from \textsc{signal-generation}.